Travel Advisories for Top Vacation Destinations: What You Need to Know!

 Indonesia is the 4th most populated country in the world, comprised of more than 17,000 islands.
 It’s a South Pacific paradise with unique natural wonders like the beautiful Raja Ampat Islands, towering Mount Bromo, color-changing Kelimutu Lake, and the fearsome Komodo Islands.
 It’s also a Muslim country with thousands of distinct native ethnic groups that sits on the “Ring of Fire,” so there’s a complex political spectrum and the threat of natural disasters.

-Some of the islands are currently ranked as “do not travel”, but the national as a whole is under a Level 2, increased caution warning for natural disasters and terrorism.
-Because of the complexity, it’s important to read the full advisory; however, the May 2nd advisory contained an interesting report about upcoming legal changes -Indonesia’s revised criminal code, which takes effect January 2026, includes penalties for defamation, blasphemy, cohabitation, and sex outside of marriage.
+Some of the islands are currently ranked as “do not travel”, but the nation as a whole is under a Level 2, increased caution warning for natural disasters and terrorism.
+Because of the complexity, it’s important to read the full advisory; however, the May 2nd advisory contained an interesting report about upcoming legal changes – Indonesia’s revised criminal code, which takes effect January 2026, includes penalties for defamation, blasphemy, cohabitation, and sex outside of marriage.
 It is unclear how Indonesian authorities will implement the revised criminal code.

 The most current update on July 24th issues a specific DO NOT TRAVEL warning for the provinces of Central Papua (Papua Tengah) and Highland Papua (Papua Pegunungan) due to civil unrest.